danchoi/soywiki/README.markdown

 * autocompletion of wiki words
 * automated global renaming of wiki words
 * syntax colored wiki words
-* outliner-like capability with expand-command
+* outliner-like capability with expansion commands
 * operates on all POSIX systems (e.g. OS X, Linux, FreeBSD)

 SoyWiki builds on Vim's strengths as a text editor and interface to the